chengmeowz/rolling_ball/README.md

 The following functionality is complete:

-- [X] User can control ball to roll and the game will end when touched the blocker.
+- [X] User can control ball to roll and the game will end when ball touched the blocker.
 - [X] User can restart the game.

+### STAGE THREE ✅

+The following functionality is complete:

+- [X] User can control ball to roll and the game will end when ball touched the floor.
+- [X] Background music and background are added.
+- [X] Game will end when ball reached the finished line.
+- [X] Ball can jump at a rhythm.

 ## Video Walkthrough